 - Remember future guests are watching.

 Surveys have shown that guests are willing to give an establishment a chance based on how they handle negative guest reviews.
 Don't miss out on this opportunity.
-This negative review and how you choose to handle it, could turn out to be a postive billboard for you as well as a repeat guest.
+This negative review and how you choose to handle it, could turn out to be a positive billboard for you as well as a repeat guest.

 Here are a few response examples you can use, or customize to fit your situation: First being an upset customer and the other being an ex-employee.